cboudereau/zmqdemo/README.md

 ## Patterns tradeoff

 - Async/Sync : block on send
 - Drop : discard messages when High water mark occurs.
-If it not drop message, a block operation occurs.
+If it does not drop any messages, a block operation occurs.
 See [cheat sheet](http://zguide.zeromq.org/php:chapter2#Missing-Message-Problem-Solver)
 - HWM : high water mark; define a limit to avoid queue memory leak.
 - Delivery : One (req/rep/router/dealer/push/pull) or all (pub/sub/xpub/xsub)
 - Uni/Multidirectional